 There is a great debate among wheatgrass gurus as to the best way to grow wheatgrass---using the soil method or growing the grass hydroponically.
 Some say that the wheatgrass berry has enough energy to form the first 7 inches of wheatgrass and that it takes no minerals from the soil to accomplish this.
 Those who have grown wheatgrass for a long time point out that after ten days of growing a flat of grass, that there is no soil left!!
-After cutting the grass, the only thing left is a mat of solid roots--there is no soil !!!
-This can only mean one thing.
+After cutting the grass, the only thing left is a mat of solid roots--there is no soil!
+This can only mean one thing: the grass and roots did in effect take-up the minerals and elements of the soil until the soil ceased to exist.

-The grass and roots did in effect take up the minerals... and the soil in addition.
-Looking back a millennia, or a long history of the agricultural activities of the earth think about how people have always grown their food.
+Looking back over a long history of the agricultural activities of the earth, think about how ancient peoples grew their food.
 How?
 In soil of course.
 It is only in the last 50 years that we have had such things as hydroponic tomatoes, etc. And the jury is still out as to whether or not these hydroponically grown vegetables are any good at all.
-Growing healthy nutrient rich wheat and barley grass, that contains trace minerals so essential for good health is crucial for people who are trying to improve their health.
+Growing healthy, nutrient-rich wheat and barley grass that contains trace minerals so essential for good health is crucial for people who are trying to improve their health.
 The way to accomplish this is first begin with an organic compost and then to fertilize the soil in which you grow your grass with a good organic trace mineral fertilizer.
-So...we can add wheatgrass or barleygrass to our diets as they are among the best sources of vital life substances on the planet...but only when grown in healthy soil.
+Therefore, we can add wheatgrass or barleygrass to our diets as they are among the best sources of vital life substances on the planet but only when grown in healthy soil.

-Since we know that most soils are deficient, and we want to now grow some of our own foods in our kitchens (i.e. wheatgrass, barleygrass, sunflower greens, buckwheat greens) we will want to start out with the healthiest seed (organic), organic compost, and topsoil possible.
+Since we know that most soils are deficient, and we want to now grow some of our own foods in our kitchens (i.e. wheatgrass, barleygrass, sunflower greens, buckwheat greens), we will want to start out with the healthiest seed (organic), organic compost, and topsoil.
 Important!
 We can restore the trace minerals to our soil with an ancient product called Azomite.

 What is AZOMITE®?